svigerske/mp/doc/source/modeling-tools.rst

     *: Using the solver's aux variable values.
     Documentation: mp.ampl.com/modeling-tools.html#automatic-solution-check.

+Lines marked with a `*` report the "realistic" violations.
 Such warning can appear when solving the following example with Gurobi 11 which uses piecewise-linear approximation by default: